willmanio/avocado/README.md

 # avocado

 avocado is a simple, responsive, one-page Jekyll theme which helps you establish an online presence with minimal effort.
-See a live demo at [willman.io](http://willman.io).

 ![avocado in action](/screenshots/full_size.png)